Gauge Structures: From Stabilizer Codes to Continuum Models: Connecting and Gauge Structures

 These conditions are visually represented in Fig. \ref{recur}.
 From the continuum solution, we make the ansatz that there exists solutions which are constant in the $[111]$ direction.
-In the polynomial formalism, this is given by $a(v_1, v_2, v_3) = a(v_1+1, v_2+1, v_3+1)$ or vertices connected by the body-diagonal in the $[111]$ direction are equal.
-We then focus on a single ``Q-bert'' plane of cubes which forms three planes of vertices (technically four, but we only need to consider three of them).
+In the polynomial formalism, this is given by $\tilde a(v_1, v_2, v_3) =\tilde a(v_1+1, v_2+1, v_3+1)$ or vertices connected by the body-diagonal in the $[111]$ direction are equal.
+We then focus on a single ``Q-bert'' plane of cubes which forms three planes of vertices (technically four, but we only need to consider three of them) as shown in Fig.~\ref{haahconst}.
 Each of the planes forms a triangular lattice which are stacked and Eqs. \eqref{eq:constraints} couples them.
 The coupling is reminiscent of the Newman-Moore model \cite{Newman1999}.
 This model is a classical, planar stabilizer model on the triangular lattice, with stabilizers of the form $\prod_{v \in \triangle}x_v$ where $v$ indexes the vertices forming a triangle in one of the two sub-lattices of triangles (say, the upward pointing triangles).
 For Haah's code, if the first (red) $[111]$ layer of vertices is mapped to the physical spins of the Newman-Moore model, then the vertices of a layer up (green) are mapped to the parity of the triangle stabilizers by Eq. \eqref{eq:cons1}.
-The third layer (blue) is also mapped this way to the red layer via Eq. \eqref{eq:cons2}, but also mapped to the second via \eqref{eq:cons1}.
+The third layer (blue) is also mapped this way to the other triangles of the red layer via Eq. \eqref{eq:cons2}, but also mapped to the second in a similar way by \eqref{eq:cons1}.
 Finally following from our ansatz, \eqref{eq:cons2} couples the green layer to the red layer.
 Thus if we can satisfy these simultaneous coupling conditions for these three layers, the rest of the constraint follows by the ansatz.
 To simplify the picture, we flatten all three layers to a single plane of the triangular lattice, where blue triangles represent the blue layer, green triangles, the green layer and the vertices, the red layer.
 This is depicted in Fig. \ref{haahconst}.
 The coupling conditions reduce to the satisfiability of the following rules: the parity of a vertex is equal to the parity of the three triangles of each color which surrounds it and the parity of any triangle must be equal to the parity of the vertices which form it and the parity of the three oppositely colored triangles which surround it.
-After an exhaustive search, we find maximally 6 independent constraints as given in Fig. \ref{haah2a}.
-The actual number is 1 for odd lattice sizes, 3 for lattice sizes divisible by 2, and 6 for lattice sizes divisible by 4.
-Fig. \ref{haah2b} show how translated versions of the ``star'' pattern is given by addition with the other patterns.
+After an exhaustive search, we find maximally 7 independent constraints as given in Fig. \ref{haah2a} (14 when we include the other sector).
+As a function of the lattice size, the actual number of constraints found for both sectors is 2 for odd lattice sizes, 6 for lattice sizes divisible by 2, and 14 for lattice sizes divisible by 4.
+The ``star'' pattern represents 2 distinct constraints since for the original cubic lattice, the pattern can be translated by one $[111]$ layer to obtain a distinct pattern.
+This corresponds to cyclic permutation of the colors or equivalently the three triangular lattices (where we recognize all triangles of a type forms a triangular lattice) for the flattened version.
+One can also translate/permute one more time in this way, but this is equivalent to the ``sum'' of the other two versions.
+Fig. \ref{haah2b} show how translated versions of the star pattern in the plane is given by addition with the other patterns.